willshiao/node-music-alarm/README.md

 ## Setup

+Perform the following steps on your Raspberrry Pi:

+1. Clone the repository
-Install the dependencies for the frontend and backend portions by running `npm install` in the `frontend` and `backend` directories.
+2. Install the dependencies for the frontend and backend portions by running `npm install` in both the `frontend` and `backend` directories.

-First, build the frontend portion by running `npm run build` in the `frontend` directory and serve it from your Raspberry Pi.
+3. Build the frontend portion by running `npm run build` in the `frontend` directory and serve it from your Raspberry Pi.

-Next, start the backend portion on your Raspberry Pi by running `npm start` in the `backend` directory.
+4. Start the backend portion on your Raspberry Pi by running `npm start` in the `backend` directory.

 You should now be able to connect to the music alarm site.